Martine Rothblatt: Personal life

 In 1982, Rothblatt married Bina Aspen, a realtor from Compton, California.
 Rothblatt and Aspen each had a child from a previous relationship and legally adopted each other's children; they went on to have two more children together.

-In 1994, at age 40, she came out as transgender and changed her name to Martine Aliana Rothblatt.
+In 1994, at age 40, she came out as a transgender woman and changed her name to Martine Aliana Rothblatt.
 She has since become a vocal advocate for transgender rights.

 Social activism

 In 2004, Rothblatt launched the Terasem Movement, a transhumanist school of thought focused on promoting joy, diversity, and the prospect of technological immortality via mind uploading and geoethical nanotechnology.
 Through a charitable foundation, leaders of this school convene publicly accessible symposia, publish explanatory analyses, conduct demonstration projects, issue grants, and encourage public awareness and adherence to Terasem values and goals.
 The movement maintains a "Terasem Island" on the Internet-based virtual world Second Life, which is currently composed of two sims, which was constructed by the E-Spaces company.

 Rothblatt is an advocate for LGBTQ rights and an outspoken opponent of North Carolina's controversial Public Facilities Privacy & Security Act or HB-2 law.
+In 2016, she gave the keynote presentation at the Moving Trans History Forward conference in Victoria, BC, Canada, entitled From Transgender to Transhuman to Virtually Human.

 Through her blog Mindfiles, Mindware and Mindclones, she writes about "the coming age of our own cyberconsciousness and techno-immortality" and started a vlog together with Ulrike Reinhard on the same topic.
 She also created Lifenaut.com as a place where thousands of people could go to backup their minds.

 Rothblatt contributed $258,000 to SpacePAC, a super PAC that supported her son, Gabriel, who was running as a Democrat in Florida's 8th congressional district but lost.
 Gabriel is a pastor for the Terasem Movement.